avkewalr-msft/live-video-analytics/edge/setup/readme.md

-# Setting up resources for the samples
+# Setting up Azure resources for Live Video Analytics on IoT Edge

-This folder contains:
+This folder contains a bash script and other files listed below, that can be used to create and setup Azure resources that can be used to run Live Video Analytics on IoT Edge samples.

 - [setup.sh]() is bash script intended to be use in [Azure Cloud Shell](http://shell.azure.com/).
 Other files in the folder are referenced by this script.
 - [cloud-init.yml]() defines the configuration for the VM acting as the edge runtime for LVA.
 More info can be found [here](https://docs.microsoft.com/azure/virtual-machines/linux/using-cloud-init).